QGreenland-Net/qgreenland-net.github.io/presentations/ndcc-overview.md

 This image of a slide was created for the workshop.
 The
 :::

-# Workshop activitites
+# Workshop activities

 * Breakout groups
-* Panel discussions
+* Guided discussions
   * Collective impact
   * Equity and education
 * Networking/collaboration time